catly1/OledBlinds/README.md

 ![](images/SamsungButtonGuide.jpg)

+## Troubleshooting:
+* After an update, the button in the quick bar/notification panel is gone!
+    * See if you can add it back by following the step about it in the installation section.

 ## Disclaimer:
 This app does not directly interact with other apps.
 It just draws black bars on the screen.
 It's the same as how Facebook messenger draws floating chat heads.